Titowisk/yaba-manifests/README.md

 - any changes to the manifests on this repository will be synchronized eventually
     - a webhook can be configured to apply changes quickly

+## API
+- Expose the `yaba-api-service` to access the api
+    - `minikube service yaba-api-service`
+- Use the URL to explore the API

+### Optional - API
+- Import Postman Collection and Environments to easily browse the defined API
+    - check `/postman-collection` folder

 # References
 - TechWorld with Nana